October Schedule for Exposition, Confessions and Rosary (For Holy Trinity, Holy Cross and Sacred Heart)

 PLEASE NOTE even volunteers, ushers, hospitality ministers and Eucharistic ministers MUST register.

-As per government guidelines only 30% of our capacity will be allowed for each Mass.
+As per government guidelines only 25% of our capacity (which is 115 people total) will be allowed for each Mass.
 Everyone is asked to arrive no later than 10 minutes before Mass.

 Please note the requirements for entering the church and participating in any liturgical celebrations: